-Biden-founded law firm, a company tied to Pelosi received PPP funds, docs show
+Biden-founded law firm, as well as a company tied to Pelosi, received PPP funds, docs show

 Loans come as Biden accuses Trump of 'cronyism'